 Research topics

 The theoretical investigation of the interaction of matter with laser or other intense photon pulses by now has reached a level at which fundamental aspects such as the quantum nature of both light and matter, relativity and correlations among the involved particles have become key issues and substantial challenges alike.
 In this overview, our efforts are summarized towards a detailed understanding of the quantum mechanical interplay of all constituents of atomic, ionic and nuclear systems as well as quantum vacuum and quantum plasma with strong laser fields.
-Emphasis is placed on various applications with strong connection to experiments at the Institute (see Fig. 1): High-precision calculations involving quantum electrodynamical and nuclear effects are employed for accurate determinations, e.g., of ionic spectra and g-factors.
+Emphasis is placed on various applications with strong connection to experiments at the Institute (see Fig. 1): High-precision calculations involving quantum electrodynamical and nuclear effects are employed for accurate determinations, e.g., of ionic spectra, binding energies and g-factors.
 Coherent control of atomic and nuclear ensembles is investigated in the light of advanced synchrotron and x-ray free-electron laser sources.
 And finally our research on extreme field laser physics is directed towards carrying out quantum electrodynamics, nuclear, high-energy and astrophysics with the strongest laser pulses presently available or under construction.

 Correspondingly please find below links to our three key areas which you please click for more details on the topics, a second click will close the topic: